Demo: Feature experimentation

 Roll out an experiment

-Now that your variations are configured, you can start an experiment that displays the two variations to a subset of your audience.
-Once again, Kameleoon offers a lot of options and features (such as automated rollbacks, audience segments, rollout environments and progressive delivery rules) that this tutorial won't cover.
-For now, you'll just set up a basic feature experiment that displays one variation to 40% of your users and the other variation to a separate 40% of users.
-The remaining 20% will be served the default app.
+Now that your variations are configured, you can create an experiment that displays the two variations to a subset of your audience.
+You'll display one variation to 40% of your visitors and the other variation to a separate 40% of visitors.
+The remaining 20% of visitors will see an unmodified version of the app (the default).

 Test the app